Minkov/pb-interactive-python/EN/01-Intro-to-Programming-Exercise/05-Problem.md

 ```
 [/code-editor]
 [task-description]
-Write a program, which prints a square of 7 * 7 stars like this:
+Write a program, which prints a triangle of stars like this:
 ```
 *
 **